oauth-wg/oauth-cross-device-security/main.md

 - Self-Issued OpenID Provider v2 (SIOP V2): A standard that allows end-user to present self-attested or third party attested attributes when used with Opend ID for Verifiable Credential protocols.
 The user scans a QR code presented by the relying party to initiate the flow.

 # Mitigating Against Cross-Device Flow Attacks
 The unauthenticated channel between the initiating device and the authenticating device allows attackers to change the context in which the authorization request is presented to the user.
 This shifts responsibility of authenticating the channel between the two devices to the end-user.
-End users have “expertise elsewhere” (i.e. experts in ).
+End users have "expertise elsewhere" (i.e. experts in ).
 They are not security experts and don’t understand the protocols and systems they interact with.
 As a result, end-users are poorly equipped to authenticate the channel between the two devices.
 Mitigations should focus on:

 1. Minimizing reliance on the user to make decisions to authenticate the channel.
 2. Providing better information with which to make decisions to authenticate the channel.